textileio/textile/README.md

 > new file:  hello.txt
 ```

 `buck status` is powered by DAG-based diffing.
 Much like `git`, this allows buck to only push and pull _changes_.
-Read more about bucket diffing [here](https://docs.textile.io/buckets/#diffing-and-synching).
+Read more about bucket diffing in the [docs](https://docs.textile.io/buckets/#diffing-and-synching), or check out this [in-depth blog post](https://blog.textile.io/buckets-diffing-syncing-archiving/).

 Use `push` to sync the change.